Electrical Engineer Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for electrical engineers in Ohio?

-Several large Ohio-based employers have consistent H-1B sponsorship histories for electrical engineers, including FirstEnergy and AEP in the utility sector, Honda's engineering operations in Marysville and East Liberty, Lockheed Martin and L3Harris in the defense space, and Battelle Memorial Institute in Columbus.
+Several large Ohio-based employers have consistent H-1B visa sponsorship histories for electrical engineers, including FirstEnergy and AEP in the utility sector, Honda's engineering operations in Marysville and East Liberty, Lockheed Martin and L3Harris in the defense space, and Battelle Memorial Institute in Columbus.
 Larger manufacturers like Procter and Gamble and Eaton also file regularly for electrical engineering roles across the state.

 Which visa types are most common for electrical engineer roles in Ohio?

 The H-1B is the most common visa for electrical engineers in Ohio, as the role consistently qualifies as a specialty occupation requiring a bachelor's degree or higher in electrical engineering or a closely related field.
 Australians may qualify for the E-3 visa, which has no lottery.
 Canadians and Mexicans in qualifying engineering roles can explore the TN visa.
-O-1 is an option for engineers with recognized accomplishments in the field.
+O-1 visa is an option for engineers with recognized accomplishments in the field.

 Which cities in Ohio have the most electrical engineer sponsorship jobs?